fruitsamples/DrillDownSave/ReadMe.txt

 Changes from Previous Versions
 1.0 - First release
 1.1 - Updated for and tested with iPhone OS 2.0.
 First public release.
+1.2 - Upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle.

-Copyright (C) 2008 Apple Inc. All rights reserved.
+Copyright (C) 2008-2009 Apple Inc. All rights reserved.